danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 Ghostwriter transforms the monotonous into the magical.
 It lets anyone--regardless of poetic prowess--forge catchy content.
 While celebrating Tyler's poetic debut, DriftLoaf's CEO Greg, lounging in a hammock during a meeting, finds himself with a predicament of his own: he needs a quote to bolster a big marketing pitch.
 But here's the kicker; it has to sound profound.
 In typical Greg fashion, he decides to look for inspiration... by "borrowing" from Razorbeam's archives.

 But alas!
-What started as an innocent search for enlightenment ends in disaster as Greg gets caught red-handed using a ghostwritten quote that sounds suspiciously like one of Miranda's previous motivational speeches:
+What started as an innocent search for enlightenment ends in disaster as Greg gets caught red-handed using a ghostwritten quote that sounds suspiciously like one of Eleanor's previous motivational speeches:

 > **WHAT GREG TYPED:**
 > "I'm looking for a quote about personal growth, something inspiring."